Let's build a bot!

 If you don't want to build the bot locally, we suggest remixing one of our starter kits on Glitch.
 Glitch provides a free place to host and edit your bot in the cloud.

-npm install -g botkit
+npm install -g yo generator-botkit

-With token in hand, now its time to create new Botkit app.
+It's time to create new Botkit app!

 Next, run the app from the project folder.
 It'll boot up and you'll be able to chat with the bot in your web browser!